flooji/IOTA-MAM-experiment/README.md

 ```javascript
 await Mam.fetch(root,mode,sideKey,getCoordinate)
 ```
-If you would like to view the fetched data on a webpage use [weblogger.js](https://github.com/flooji/IOTA-MAM-experiment/blob/master/observer/webLogger.js) which followed the example of [this official IOTA tutorial](https://docs.iota.org/docs/client-libraries/0.1/mam/js/create-mam-webpage).
+If you would like to view the fetched data on a webpage take a look at [weblogger.js](https://github.com/flooji/IOTA-MAM-experiment/blob/master/observer/webLogger.js) which followed the example of [this official IOTA tutorial](https://docs.iota.org/docs/client-libraries/0.1/mam/js/create-mam-webpage).

-Next step would be to display this data on a map.
+Next step would be to display the fetched data on a map.
 I made a first example of that in my other repository [IOTA-GPS-Tracker](https://github.com/flooji/IOTA-GPS-Tracker).

 ## Support